Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 I would love to encourage you to refer clients to the parent education programs at our community colleges!
 These programs serve families with kids birth to 5.
 For children, classes offer hands-on learning, discovery and play.
 For adults, they offer on-going education on all topics related to parenting and also offer connections to other parents.

 To make it easy to refer, I’ve designed handouts for you!
 These are handouts for use by childbirth educators, doulas, doctors and midwives, preschool teachers, therapists, and anyone who works with parents of babies and young children.
 Your options: 2 page handout for parents of all ages of kids.
 The 1 pager for expectant/new parents.

 Copyright: All the materials on this site were written by me, Janelle Durham.

 Fair Use: You cannot sell these materials.
-(You may ask for reimbursement for copying costs, but otherwise no money should be received for these materials.)
 You are welcome to use the materials in a class where students have paid for the class, or in other settings where you are paid for your work.
-You may link to them in emails or from your website.
+You may print them, link to them in emails or from your website.

 Using Excerpts: If you cut and paste substantial information from my website, please cite me as the author and include a link to the webpage where it was found.

 Payment: I make these materials available free of charge.
 But, I do put a lot of work into them, and ask you to consider making a donation to support that work if you are able to do so.
 How much?
 If you use my site as a resource as often as you use one of the books on your shelf, and you paid $20 for that book, consider donating $20.
 If you use my handouts a lot, know that some organizations charge per use.
 Consider maybe 3 cents per copy used.
 So, if you plan to distribute 100 copies (or email a copy to 100 clients), that would be $3.00 for a one page handout.
 Click on the button below, to make a payment in whatever amount you choose.